ClubExpressions/clubexpr-web/README.md

 ## Teacher works

-    Under the `:works-teacher-page` key:     |  Records in the work collection:
+    Under the `:works-teacher-page` key:     |  Records in the works collection:
                                              |
     [                                        |   {
       {                                      |     "teacher-id": "d6e...487",